The Game Is Over: Reception

 The movie was a solid box office success in France, where it received mostly good reviews.
-It was the tenth most popular movie at the French box office in 1966, after La Grande Vadrouille, Dr Zhivago, Is Paris Burning?, A Fistful of Dollars, Lost Command, A Man and a Woman, For a Few Dollars More, The Big Restaurant and The Professionals.
+It was the tenth most popular movie at the French box office in 1966.

 When the film screened at the Venice Film Festival, however, critical reception was hostile.

 When the movie was screened commercially in Italy later, all copies were seized on the grounds of obscenity.
 The Italian producer and 23 cinema owners were charged.
 Vadim and Fonda were not charged.

 US Release

 The Game Is Over received mostly negative reviews in the US.
 Critics praised the cinematography by Claude Renoir, but called the film's story and dialogue trite.
-New York Times reviewer Bosley Crowther wrote that the film "has absolutely nothing in it but fancy clothes and decor", while critic Roger Ebert called it "a tedious and ridiculous film of great physical beauty".
-The Washington Post called it 'this deliciously false and phony picture."
+The New York Times reviewer Bosley Crowther wrote that the film "has absolutely nothing in it but fancy clothes and decor", while critic Roger Ebert called it "a tedious and ridiculous film of great physical beauty".
+The Washington Post called it "this deliciously false and phony picture".

 However the Los Angeles Times called it Vadim's "best film since Les Liaisons Dangereuses and the finest of Miss Fonda's career...
 Rarely has Vadim's style been so expressive."

+Home media

+The English speaking version was released on VHS by Video Treasures and Media Home Entertainment in the late 1980s.
+Both issues have long been out of print, thus copies are very scarce with prices reflecting this accordingly.
+As of 2024, The Game Is Over has yet to be officially released on DVD.

+La Curée, the somewhat shorter French-language cut, came out on DVD in 2003, though its jacket cover misleadingly displays the title applicable to the English version.